Protecting Support for Federal Education Research and Data

 AERA is speaking out, alerting association members, and coordinating with the scientific community to advocate for protecting the integrity of federal research and data.
 Follow the links below to learn more and get engaged.

-New and recent action alerts from AERA to association members and others in the science community, calling for individuals to contact Congress, share information with AERA, and assist with data crowdsourcing.
+Action alerts from AERA to association members and others in the science community, calling for individuals to contact Congress, share information with AERA, and assist with data crowdsourcing.
 Learn more

 Official comments by AERA on administration actions.
 Learn more